NonthonKader/Yields-Curve-Interpolation-and-KRD/README.md

-# Yields Curve Interpolations techniques and Key Rates Duration analysis
+# Yield Curve Interpolation Techniques and Key Rate Duration Analysis

 This work draws on the Harvard Business School case study “Deutsche Bank: Finding Relative-Value Trades,” which examines the strategic and analytical operations of Deutsche Bank’s Fixed Income Research Group, led by Jamil Baz in August 2003.